MonteTW/bcit-linux-assignment3-p2/README.md

    The `nginx` config file that should be copied to `/etc/nginx/nginx.conf`
 5. index.conf<br>
    The server block file that should be copied to `/etc/nginx/sites-available` and make a symbolic link to `/etc/nginx/sites-enabled`

-6. screenshot.png<br>
+6. file-one<br>
-   The success screenshot of the index.html output by link to the IP address through a browser.
+   An example file that you should put inside the `documents` folder and see it when link to the file system
+7. file-two<br>
+   An example file that you should put inside the `documents` folder and see it when link to the file system

 ## Tutorial
 ### Step 1: Create a System User